- Part I / Part II GMP Border: Terms of Application for Organic Products

 One primary goal of this development was to increase availability of 5:1 technology for end users.
 Therefore, we wanted to offer a retrofit option to a majority of existing SUB vessels.
 The existing Hyperforma vessels can be fitted with a conversion kit that includes a longer shaft and modified motor mount block.
 The new 5:1 SUB BPC has a longer impeller sheath for the agitator.
 The resulting product offers an increased breadth of operational range and the potential for slightly better kLa due in part to better bubble distribution with a negligible difference in mixing performance.
 The 50L will likely be the most popular size because it can be seeded at 10L directly from a single incubator flask, eliminating up to 2 seed train vessels.
 It also provides enough capacity to seed a 2000L SUB 5:1 initiating at 400L.

-Operating at 5:1 Turn Down with the new 1000L and 2000L Hyperforma SUB - cGMP operating considerations, design features, process characterization, and fed-batch cell culture performance results.
+Operating at 5: 1 1000L and 2000L Hyperforma SUB - cGMP operating considerations, design features, process characterization, and fed - batch.

 Our other primary goal was to bring the 5:1 SUB functionality and productivity enhancements into a rigorous cGMP regulated bio-manufacturing environment.
 Based upon customer feedback and in consideration of the significant SUB installation base already using the legacy SUB platform, we realized the design might need to offer more options.
 The final concept supports both legacy and 5:1 agitator configurations.
 This was achieved by capitalizing on the flexibility of the bag whereby a mechanical actuator provides a simple and repeatable method for moving the entire agitator mechanism with the bag (both motor and agitator assembly).
 This approach provides a more optimal system based upon the following scenario:

 1. move agitator down for 5:1 (seeding at 20% WV),

 2. move the agitator up (full scale cultivation)